Jarmar Julien

-Jarmar Antwion Julien (born December 11, 1979) is a former American football running back.
-He played college football at San Jose State and one season in the NFL for the Kansas City Chiefs in 2002.
+Jarmar Antwion Julien (born December 11, 1979) is an American former professional football player who was a running back for one season with the Kansas City Chiefs of the National Football League (NFL) in 2002.
+He played college football for the San Jose State Spartans.

 Early life and college career

 Born and raised in San Jose, California, Julien graduated from Oak Grove High School.
 As a senior, Julien was honorable mention USA Today All-USA in 1997.

 Julien enrolled at San Jose State University in 1998 and began playing on the San Jose State Spartans football team in 1999 as a starter at cornerback and strong safety, with 21 total tackles and four passes defended.
 On offense, he made one catch for eight yards, and he returned 12 kickoffs for 158 yards.
 In 2000, Julien moved to offense as tailback, rushing for 561 yards and eight touchdowns.
 He also had 87 receiving yards and a touchdown on eight catches, along with 501 kick return yards.
 Julien had a breakout season in 2001 rushing for 820 yards and 12 touchdowns and receiving for 108 yards, earning second-team All-Western Athletic Conference honors.